Frequently Asked Questions

 At the present time, I do not have them available.
 You can however apply for funding with councils, colleges, universities or organisations who have a Gaelic Language Plan in place and support those interested in Learning Gaelic.
 Any news on new funding becoming available for my courses in agreement with an organisation will be posted on the website.

 Can I reserve a place without paying?

 No. Only when the invoice is sent out will your place will be reserved until payment is received in line with payment terms.
-If not paid by the due date, the invoice will be cancelled, your place will be given to someone else and you will no longer be able to join our courses.
+If not paid by a week after the due date, the invoice will be cancelled, your place will be given to someone else and you will no longer be able to join our courses.

 Can I put my name on a waiting list?

 Occasionally I will open a waiting list for a course or an event but normally applications for taught courses will only be possible once registration opens for a specific month/course.

 Do you offer anything else / conversation outside the listed courses?

 No. With thousands of Gaelic learners looking for conversation opportunities, I do not have the capacity to offer more than I already do.
 All my courses are structured as they have proven to deliver the exact results you are looking for.

 Can I arrange a lesson in the evening or weekend?

 No. I do not provide 1-1 lessons outside teaching hours as I help my husband with work on the croft in the evening, especially during and after lambing time plus run Gaelic immersion events as well.
 My teaching hours are: